-Only one extra bedroom for a carer will be considered.
-Extra rooms for a carer's dependents cannot be considered.
+Where applicants cannot be considered for Flexi Care and the Council agree that an extra bedroom is needed on medical grounds, only one extra bedroom for a carer will be considered.
+Extra rooms for a carer's dependants cannot be considered.